OP-DSL/OPS/apps/CloverLeaf/README.md

 ####Directory Structure

-* MPI_Dev - Developer version that uses only a header file to get the application running with MPI (also the sequential version is folded into this directory)
+* MPI_Dev - Developer version that uses only a header file to get the application running as a sequential application and with unoptimized MPI.
+Used for application debugging before using the code generation tools of OPS.

 * MPI - MPI and sequential version, code generated through the OPS translator.
 This include platform specific optimisations such as verctorization